Efficient cannabis retail operations start with clear procedures. Here is everything you need to know about creating

 Now that you understand the basics of standard operating procedures for legal cannabis dispensaries, let's get started!

-Download the full kit, including inventory intake, auditing, inventory control, cash handling, check in, opening, closing, check out, safety & security, employee management, and delivery/order ahead.
+Download the full kit, including inventory intake, auditing, inventory control, cash handling, check in, opening, closing, check out, safety & security, employee management, delivery/order ahead, and power/tech outage.
 Simply make a copy, edit with your store-specific details, share with employees, and viola!

 If you'd prefer to access specific SOPs only, keep scrolling to find the template you need.